 We all want the best for our chickens – that goes without saying.
-There are some mixed reviews around the internet about whether fermenting food for poultry is good for them or not.
+There are some mixed reviews around the internet about whether fermenting food for poultry is beneficial for them or not.

-In this article I'll untangle the pros and cons so that you can decide for yourself whether it's a good idea.
+In this article I'll untangle the pros and cons, based on proper research findings, so you can decide for yourself whether it's a good idea for your flock.

-And in another article, I'll show you how to do it, step by step.
+And in a follow-up article, I'll show you how to do it, step by step.

 If you've ever eaten yoghurt or cheese, you've eaten a food that's gone through a fermentation process.

 Fermentation is simply a system of steeping solids in a liquid to release naturally occurring bacteria which are good for the health of the gut.

 You've probably heard of probiotics.
 That's exactly what fermentation produces.